 Security

 All Gato websites must abide by the University's security policies.
-It's important that editors are aware of the types of information provided on their websites, as well as the nature of any information requested.
+It's important that team members are aware of the types of information provided on their websites, as well as the nature of any information requested.

 -